ericrovtar/ericrovtar.github.io/_posts/2017-01-27-why-is-nintendo-rushing-the-switch.md

 With the <a href="http://nintendowire.com/blog/2017/01/27/nintendo-switch-specifications-revealed/">release of more systems specs</a> came yet another realization: SD and USB 3.0 support has to be patched in.

-Now, I'm not the first to ask the question, but I am one of many wondering why Nintedo is releasing a console that they don't seem to have completed yet.
+Now, I'm not the first to ask the question, but I am one of many wondering why Nintendo is releasing a console that they don't seem to have completed yet.
 Why does the Switch have to launch in March?
 Why are there so many details they seem to be "working out?"